Alexis de Tocqueville Award

 Tocqueville, a French aristocrat, visited the United States in the 1830s in order to understand the emergence of a new model of government, i.e., democracy.
 Tocqueville’s concerns about democracy were embedded in theories about how numerous forces (e.g., religion, civic associations, newspapers and journalistic freedom) could counteract the rise of despotism.
 In his writings, he was particularly concerned that democracy could become a dictatorship of public opinion.
 He further asked: What is the place of “elites” and experts in a system where everyone is equal?
 He also questioned how minorities would be protected if the only criteria for decision were the opinion of the majority.

-This session dedicated to Tocqueville’s work will take place during the joint AAPOR-WAPOR sessions.
 A committee will be set up to select the best papers for the session and the Award for the best paper overall.

 Submission: Authors should submit their completed paper for the awards above electronically using MS-Word or PDF format, by 5 p.m.
 (PST) on Friday, March 29, 2019 to email@example.com.
 Entries should be approximately 15 to 25 pages in length and may have multiple authors.
 All authors on an entry must meet the eligibility requirements for the award.
 Please include each author’s name, telephone number and email address.
 WAPOR reserves the right to not award prizes.